theexplorist/hello-github/README.md

 # hello-github
-A scenario created to github desktop
+A scenario created to github desktop Learning Purpose